 Your product page is where the majority of your customers finally make the decision to either buy your product or leave your store.
 Unfortunately, it's an often-neglected part of the sales funnel.

-While most store owners tend to focus on improving their checkout page or tweaking what happens after a visitor adds a product to their cart, customers won’t get that far unless you create solid product pages that convert.
+While most store owners tend to focus on improving their checkout page or landing page, or tweaking what happens after a visitor adds a product to their cart, customers won’t get that far unless you create persuasive product pages that convert.

 To help you increase sales and revenue, let’s review a few timeless ways to improve your product pages.